clojuredocs/guides/articles/tutorials/parsing_xml.md

 </nzb>
 ```

-_The eagle eyed among you will notice that I have commented out the
+_*Note* The eagle eyed among you will notice that I have commented out the
 DOCTYPE declaration, as this causes an Exception to be thrown.
 I will
 show you how to get around this at the end of the tutorial._

-Let's write a high level test to illustrate what we are trying to do
+Let's write a high level test to illustrate more clearly what we are
-clearly.
-Open up the `test/nzb/core_test.clj` file and make it look
+trying to do.
+Open up the `test/nzb/core_test.clj` file and make paste
-like the following:
+in the following:

 ```clojure
 (ns nzb.core-test